WHO WE ARE

 Know the differences and embrace them.

 A musician listens to music.
 A writer reads books.
-A creator of VR needs to experience immersion.
+A creator of immersive experiences needs to experience immersion.

 Understand immersive technologies are evolving.